 Students who fall within these two categories may apply for up to $500 to help offset the cost of travel.
 For presentation at conferences, travel funds are limited to the presenting student author.
 Students who are not the presenting author, but are attending a conference are not eligible for travel funding.
 Only one student presenter will be funded for a presentation.

-Students must be in programs within the College of Science and Mathematics and have a faculty advisor or mentor in the College.
+To receive this award, students must be in programs within the College of Science and Mathematics and have a research mentor who is also in the College.
 Students are limited to four awards from this program during the duration of their undergraduate career.
 Graduate students are eligible to apply if no funding is available from the Graduate School.

 Only STEM students in programs in the College of Science and Mathematics with faculty mentors in CoSM are eligible to apply.